 Mixed-sex accommodation (MSA) breach data is collected monthly from all NHS providers and other organisations that provide NHS-funded care (including independent and voluntary sector organisations).
 From April 2011, the MSA data return has been mandatory for all NHS providers, and flat-rate fines for MSA breaches have been built into organisations’ contracts.

 ‘Sleeping accommodation’ includes areas where patients are admitted and cared for on beds or trolleys, even where they do not stay overnight.
 It therefore includes all admissions and assessment units (including clinical decision units), plus day surgery and endoscopy units.
 It does not include areas where patients have not been admitted, such as accident and emergency cubicles.

 The MSA breach rate is the number of breaches of mixed-sex sleeping accommodation per 1,000 finished consultant episodes.

-In January 2019, 1,123 of the MSA breaches were reported by Sandwell and West Birmingham Hospitals NHS Trust.
+In January 2019, 1,123 of the MSA breaches were reported by Sandwell and West Birmingham Hospitals NHS Trusts.
 Previously, the Trust had incorrectly reported data to the national collection.
-Therefore, the peak in this month should be treated with caution.
+In February 2020, 2,637 breaches were reported by Epsom and St Helier University Hospitals NHS Trust, which had also previously incorrectly reported data to the national collection.
+Therefore, the peaks in these months should be treated with caution.